ivuorinen/starred/README.md

 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.
 - [ttu/ruuvitag-sensor](https://github.com/ttu/ruuvitag-sensor) - Python package for communicating with RuuviTag BLE Sensor and for decoding sensor data from broadcasted data
 - [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
-- [wger-project/wger](https://github.com/wger-project/wger) - Self hosted FLOSS fitness/workout, nutrition and weight tracker written with Django
+- [wger-project/wger](https://github.com/wger-project/wger) - Self hosted FLOSS fitness/workout, nutrition and weight tracker
 - [wren/dotbot-brew](https://github.com/wren/dotbot-brew) - Install brew packages using dotbot
 - [xcp-ng/xcp](https://github.com/xcp-ng/xcp) - Entry point for issues and wiki.
 Also contains some scripts and sources.
 - [ytdl-org/youtube-dl](https://github.com/ytdl-org/youtube-dl) - Command-line program to download videos from YouTube.com and other video sites